 If you’ve noticed a steady decline or, even worse, a dramatic drop in overall traffic, this can also be a sign that your audience is losing interest.

-While they probably don’t expect everything you post to be completely awe-inspiring, it’s pretty easy to spot a sinking ship.
-Many people simply won’t come back for more.
+While they probably don’t expect everything you post to be completely awe-inspiring, spotting a sinking ship is pretty easy.
+Many people won’t come back for more.

 Over time, this can cause traffic numbers to plunge.
-If you’re noticing that your number of repeat visitors is diminishing, boring content could be the reason for that.
+If you’re noticing that your number of repeat visitors is diminishing, boring content could be why.

-To analyze your content from this angle, do a quick survey of your traffic stats on Google Analytics.
+To analyze your content from this angle, quickly survey your traffic stats on Google Analytics.

-I like to run comparison reports to see how my traffic for a current period ranks against my traffic from a previous period.
+We run comparison reports to see how the traffic for a current period ranks against our traffic from a previous period.

-Sinking numbers are a sign that something is wrong.
-This website I recently checked is an example of that:
+Sinking numbers is a sign that something is wrong.
+This website we recently checked is an example of that:

 Data is a tricky beast to tame.
 If you’re not careful with it, you can come away with a false picture of what’s wrong.

-Data only tells you what’s going on, but it doesn’t diagnose the problem.
+Data only tells you what’s happening but doesn’t diagnose the problem.

 If you suspect that boring content is a problem, work on fixing it, and see how things change.